Bloch sphere analog of qudits using Heisenberg-Weyl Operators: Constraints on the Bloch vector and angular parameters -- for

-\subsection{Three-dimensional sections}
+\subsubsection{Three-dimensional sections}

-Next, we consider the three-dimensional sections(three sections) centered at the origin inside the four-D sphere.
+Next, we consider the three-dimensional sections (three sections) centered at the origin inside the sphere (in $\mathbb{R}^4$).
 There are four such three-dimensional sections possible which can be obtained by setting one of the $n_i$'s as zero in Eq.(\ref{a3}).
-However, unlike the one and two dimensional sections the three-dimensional sections are all different, with following expressions.
+However, unlike the one and two-dimensional sections, the three-dimensional sections are all different, with the following expressions.